 I must have gone on a lot about having a "real Meccano set" because when I was seven or eight, I received for Christmas a second hand pre-war No. 7 set.
 It consisted of sets 5, 5A and 6A the parts were finished in gold and blue with red wheels and pulleys.
 Meccano colours that I had never seen before but I was in heaven.
 No matter about the strange colours, what joys!
 Shown below is the box label from the 4A set of the same period.
 I was very disappointed that I could not build the truck and trailer shown on the label but as I found out many years later I needed the number 8 set.
 I still have most of the parts but nearly all were played with beyond use and I still have too the now very tatty and much used manuals but now have replacements.

 The blue and gold colour scheme was much maligned by boys when it was introduced, as "being sissy" but it now has a wonderful nostalgic feeling of the thirties.
 The picture below is the cover illustration from set 6a and is a beautiful example of contemporary graphic art.

-The van at the top of the page is something similar to one I remember building not long after I received my blue and gold sets whether quite in this form is quite another matter, it was over 50 years ago!
-This model was built in 2007 with those same old parts the tyres supplied were originally white but have long since perished.
+The van at the top of the page is something similar to one I remember building not long after I received my blue and gold sets whether quite in this form is quite another matter, it was over 60 years ago!
+This model was built with those same old parts the tyres supplied were originally white but have long since perished.
 In 2013 I decided it would be fun to recreate the number 7 set and make again some of those pre-war models.
-I have been collecting the necessary cross hatched blue plates and have stripped and re sprayed all of the gold and red finished parts.
-I have now created a web page showing what I have been building with my refurbished Blue and Gold set.
+I have been collecting the necessary cross hatched blue plates and have stripped and re sprayed all of the gold and red finished parts to make this possible.
+I have now a web page showing what I have been building with my refurbished Blue and Gold set.